jacobjohnsson/simulated-annealing/docs/README.md

 # Guide to some tools

+## Hyperfine

+A command-line benchmarking tool: https://github.com/sharkdp/hyperfine.
+It is very easy to use for quick benchmarking.

+### Installation

+Can be found on the github page, linked above.

+### Usage

+We only need its basic functionality:

+    hyperfine ./main.out

+I suggest that you use this tool (or any other benchmarking tool) to determine if your changes has had the desired effect on execution time.

 ## Operf

 With Operf we can use the processor itself to figure out what it is up to.
 It